 - 1. Except as provided in subsection C of this section, this Compact shall not be amended for a period of three years after the effective date of this Compact, unless one of the following conditions occur: - a.
-The State becomes a party to another Tribal-State Compact that authorizes a tribe other than the Confederated Tribes of the Umatilla Indian Reservation to engage in any Class III gaming activity or scope of gaming activity not permitted under the terms of section 4 of this Compact;

-- b.
-The State amends State statute or Constitution to expand the type of Class III gaming permitted in the State for any purpose by any person, organization, or entity; - c.
+The State becomes a party to another Tribal-State Compact that authorizes a tribe other than the Klamath Tribes to engage in any Class III gaming activity or scope of gaming activity not permitted under the terms of Section 4 of this Compact; - b.
+The State amends State statute or Constitution to expand the type of Class III gaming permitted in the State for any purpose by any person, organization or entity; - c.
 The State amends any rule or regulation that corresponds specifically to Appendices A, B or C of this Compact, but in such case this Compact shall be subject to amendment only to the extent of the specific rule or regulation. - d.
-The parties to this Compact agree in writing to enter amendment negotiations. - 2.
-Paragraph 1. of this subsection does not require the State to renegotiate those terms of this Compact that apply to the forms of gaming authorized by Section 4 of this Compact, except to the extent that the State voluntarily consents to such renegotiation or as is otherwise provided for in this Compact. - 3.
-Pursuant to paragraph 1 of subsection D above, the State or the Tribes may, by appropriate and lawful means, request negotiations to amend, replace or repeal this Compact.
-In the event of a request for renegotiation or the negotiation of a new Compact, this Compact shall remain in effect until renegotiated or replaced, unless sooner terminated under subsection B of section 12.
-Such request to renegotiate shall be in writing and shall be sent by certified mail to the Governor of the State or the Chairman of the Board of Trustees of the Tribes at the appropriate office identified at section 14 below.
+The parties to this Compact agree in writing to enter amendment negotiations. - e.
+The Tribes notifies the State that the fee-to-trust process will not be completed before December 31, 1995, as provided in Section 13 F. Any negotiation under this subparagraph shall be limited to extension of the date for completion of the fee-to-trust process. - 2.
+Paragraph (1) of this subsection does not require the State to renegotiate those terms of this Compact that apply to the forms of gaming authorized by Section 4 of this Compact, except to the extent that the State voluntarily consents to such renegotiation or as is otherwise provided for in this Compact.

+3. Pursuant to paragraph 1 of subsection D above, the State or the Tribes may, by appropriate and lawful means, request negotiations to amend, replace or repeal this Compact.
+In the event of a request for renegotiation or the negotiation of a new Compact, this Compact shall remain in effect until renegotiated or replaced, unless sooner terminated under subsection B of Section 12.
+Such request to renegotiate shall be in writing and shall be sent by certified mail to the Governor of the State or the Chairman of the Klamath Tribes at the appropriate office identified in Section 14 below.
 If a request is made by the Tribes, it shall be treated as a request to negotiate pursuant to IGRA.
-All procedures and remedies available under IGRA shall thereafter apply with the exception that the 180-day period for negotiation set forth at 25 U.S.C.
-2710(d) shall be 100 days.
+All procedures and remedies available under IGRA shall thereafter apply with the exception that the 180 day period for negotiation set forth at 25 U.S.C. § 2710(d) shall be 100 days.e

 SECTION 13.
-DISCLAIMERS AND WAIVERS.
+DISCLAIMERS AND WAIVERS